 Invest in stocks, bonds, and other investments.
 They may be riskier than keeping money in your savings, but they give a better chance for your money to grow over time.

-Note: The sooner you invest your money, the more you will end up with over time.
+Note: The sooner you invest your money, the more you will end up with overtime.

 People who are wealthy today have had made wise financial decisions in the past.
 You too can define your financial independent future starting now.

-Shiv Nanda is a financial analyst who currently lives in Bangalore (refusing to acknowledge the name change) and works with MoneyTap, India’s first app-based credit-line.
+Shiv Nanda is a financial analyst who currently lives in Bangalore (refusing to acknowledge the name change) and works with MoneyTap, India’s first app-based credit line.
 Shiv is a true finance geek, and his friends love that.
-They always rely on him for advice on their investment choices, budgeting skills, and personal financial matters and when they want to get a loan.
-He has made it his life’s mission to help and educate people on various financial topics, so email him your questions at firstname.lastname@example.org.
+They always rely on him for advice on their investment choices, budgeting skills, personal financial matters and when they want to get a loan.
+He has made it his life’s mission to help and educate people on various financial topics, so email him your questions at email@example.com.